ngs-docs/2018-cicese-metatranscriptomics/docs/sourmash-taxonomic-classification.md

 # Taxonomic Classification with Sourmash

-Knowing what species are in our metatranscriptome allows us to take advantage of other resources already developed for those species.
+Knowing what species are in our metatranscriptome allows us to take advantage of other resources already developed for those species, such as genome sequences and genome annotations.

-We will use a tool called [sourmash](https://sourmash.readthedocs.io/en/latest/).
+We will use a tool called [sourmash](https://sourmash.readthedocs.io/en/latest/) to get a first pass look at what's in our metatranscriptome.

 Sourmash works by calculating a "signature" for a sequence.
 For taxonomic classification, you can then compare that signature to signatures made from publicly available data.
 To make this comparison faster, we put the